formkit/docs-content/inputs/toggle.md

 ## Labels

-The toggle supports two label types, the Primary label and the Value label.
+The toggle supports two label types: Primary and Value.

 ### Primary label

-The toggle input supports a default/primary label that is used like the `label` prop on any other FormKit input.
-The primary label is displayed to the right of the toggle unless `Value labels` are used, in which case it is displayed above the toggle.
+By default, the toggle input supports a primary label like the `label` prop on any other FormKit input.
+The primary label is displayed to the right of the toggle unless you use a `Value label`, which will then move it above the toggle.

-### Value labels
+### Value label

-Additionally, you may specify a secondary label by setting the `on-value-label` and the `off-value-label` props.
-These value labels will be displayed depending on whether the toggle is checked or not and will be positioned to the right of the toggle input.
+Additionally, you may specify secondary labels by setting the `on-value-label` and the `off-value-label` props.
+These values are conditionally shown based on the on/off state of the toggle.
+The value labels render to the right of the toggle input.

 <example
 name="Toggle"